tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 WARNING: This document is effectively brand new and has seen no analysis.
-The idea here is that CTLS is isomorphic to TLS 1.3, and therefore should have the same security considerations, but this needs to be verified. [[OPEN ISSUE:
+The idea here is that CTLS is isomorphic to TLS 1.3, and therefore should.

+One piece that is a new TLS 1.3 feature is the addition of the key_id, which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
+This is entirely separable from the rest of the specification.

-One could imagine internally translating CTLS to TLS 1.3 so that the transcript, etc. were the same, but I doubt it's worth it, and then you might need to worry about cross-protocol attacks.]]
+[[OPEN ISSUE: One could imagine internally translating CTLS to TLS 1.3 so that the transcript, etc. were the same, but I doubt it's worth it, and then you might need to worry about cross-protocol attacks.]]

 # IANA Considerations